Learn the 'Shetland' story...

-The award-winning Shetland Museum and Archives in Lerwick is a good place to start your journey into the past, while smaller museums and history groups offering more localised exhibits, documents and artefacts are situated throughout Shetland, in buildings such as ‘haas’, watermills, crofthouses and old schools.
+Photo: Agnieszka Gardner The award-winning Shetland Museum and Archives in Lerwick is a good place to start your journey into the past, while smaller museums and history groups offering more localised exhibits, documents and artefacts are situated throughout Shetland, in buildings such as ‘haas’, watermills, crofthouses and old schools.
+You’ll find more details in the Area Guides for each district.

-Memorial to the heroes of The Shetland Bus Most of the rural centres have a ‘main’ exhibition – the wars, the Shetland Bus, boat and maritime history, knitwear, agriculture, even vintage radios – and some have gift shop, refreshment and internet facilities.
-All have knowledgeable, friendly ‘custodians’ (usually volunteers) who can give advice and try to answer any questions you may have.
+Photo: Davy Cooper/Shetland Amenity Trust Most of the rural centres have a ‘main’ exhibition – the wars, the Shetland Bus, boat and maritime history, knitwear, agriculture – running alongside their static displays showing the life and culture of the area.
+Some have gift shop, refreshment and internet facilities but all have knowledgeable, friendly ‘custodians’ (usually volunteers) who can give advice and try to answer any questions you may have.

 Shetland Archives holds a great amount of local documentation and records at its base in the Shetland Museum.
 The state-of-the-art facility contains written records from the 15th to the 21st century, and the fourth largest collection of archive photography in Scotland; and the Shetland Library also has Shetland books, newspapers and historical documents.